Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 2. We calculate multiple bedtimes that align with full 90-minute cycles.

-Tip: Allow ~14 minutes for typical sleep latency (time it takes to fall asleep) when planning your bedtime.
+Tip: Allow ~14 minutes for typical sleep latency (the time it takes to fall asleep) when planning your bedtime.

 Quick UX Tips